KusionStack/kusionstack.io/docs/user_docs/getting-started/usecase.md

     image = "yuanhao1223/gocity:latest"
 }
 ```
-`main.k` only contains 5 lines (include an empty line).
-Line 1 imports a pkg that contains the model `App` which is an abstract model represents the App we will deliver later.
-This model hides the complexity of Kubernetes `Deployment` and `Service` and onely one field `image` is needed to make this App ready to use.
+`main.k` only contains 5 lines (including an empty line).
+Line 1 imports a pkg that contains the model `App` which is an abstract model representing the App we will deliver later.
+This model hides the complexity of Kubernetes `Deployment` and `Service` and only one field `image` is needed to make this App ready to use.

 More details about Konfig Models can be found in [Konfig](https://github.com/KusionStack/konfig)